-(SDP) for restoring passenger rail service between Oklahoma City, Wichita and Kansas City – dubbed the "Northern Flyer" by advocates – was developed for the Kansas Department of Transportation in 2011 (with cooperation/assistance from the Missouri and Texas departments of transportation, BNSF Railway Company, Amtrak and the Federal Railroad Administration).
-The SDP, along with other related information and documents, can be found on KSDOT’s
+A Service Development Plan (SDP) for restoring passenger rail service between Oklahoma City, Wichita and Kansas City – dubbed the "Northern Flyer" by advocates – was developed for the Kansas Department of Transportation in 2011 (with cooperation/assistance from the Missouri and Texas departments of transportation, BNSF Railway Company, Amtrak and the Federal Railroad Administration).
+The SDP, along with other related information and documents, can be found on KSDOT’s passenger rail webpage.

 (Photo of crowd at Wichita station on June 9, 2017, courtesy of Pete Meitzner)